 The last individual dragon on the bottom right of the quilt was a tricky one.
 It has a cliff, cave, steam, and a knight!
 I chose to use 2 different color cotton threads to create swirls around the dragon and the knight.
 This was my first time attempting small swirls in picture.
 Loved the idea, but could have used a bit different blue (colors were limited thanks to COVID).

 The center panel, the star of the show, took me on a journey.
 The blue version of this panel is a bit blurry compared the the red version, which is perfect to work some quilty magic on.
 I started by outlining the Celtic knots with black, they did not need much more then that.
 Then I outlined every brick in the castle while I contemplated what to do in the sky. with 4 different colored cotton thread, I made swirls around the main dragons, like the clouds and smoke in the sky.
 I then attempted to recreate the mountain range that blended in almost too well.

 I will have to work on my mountain ranges, but the over all effect of making the dragons stand out was perfect.
-I then grabbed that beautiful turquoise embroidery thread and traced many of the blue flames that licked the scene.
+I then grabbed that beautiful turquoise embroidery thread and traced many of the blue flames that trickled into the scene.
 It helped bring the blue fire out and gave it a stronger feel that the land was on fire.

 If you're wondering about my tension, it was mostly great!
 Even when switching between cotton and embroidery thread.
 The only part of the back that really showed the front thread was the bottom purple dragon.
 I forgot to check the tension.
 Whoops!
 We we are only human and the front looks great!

 I absolutely love how this came out!
-If you'd like to purchase this fabric, I do suggest going through your local quilt shop or Sew Easy Sewing .
+If you'd like to purchase this fabric, I do suggest going through your local quilt shop or Sew Easy Sewing themselves.
 They have multiple locations around the United States and can ship!
 But hurry, its already running out!